Christian Symbolism on Roman Coins.

 Bust of Zeus right, diademed.

 Eagle standing left on thunderbolt, with wings folded.
 Cornucopiae before (in left field).
-Chi-rho between legs.
+Chi-rho between the legs of the eagle.

 (On some examples the chi-rho is clearer and many examples have other symbols, such as Δ, between the legs.)